+The currency used in Egypt is known as the Egyptian pound.
 Egypt has created an efficient currency market that is reflected in the pound’s current rate.
 The currency has shown signs of strengthening following the country’s recovery from a period of civil war and unrest.
 Despite the inflation difficulties in the country, the Egyptian currency is considered the cheapest emerging market currency.
-The Egyptian’s official currency is known as the Egyptian pound.
 The strings of sensitive economic and political reforms in the country have raised an appetite for the Egyptian pound leading to investor confidence in the country.
 The Egyptian pound appreciation comes as good news to the country as the population has been under pressure due to the increasing food prices caused by exchange rate moves and austerity measures.

 The Egyptian Pound